 Suited aces don’t have the same benefits in tournaments as they do in cash games.
 With shallower stacks comes less opportunity to play post flop poker.
 You can play suited aces for small raises from the blinds, early in the tournament or if you are raising from late position.
 They work well as a hand to steal the blinds with too as you have a blocker to an ace.

 You can also look to 3 bet shove suited aces with less than 20 big blinds.
-If the initial raiser is opening from late position or is an active raiser and opening from middle, you can profitable re-shove suited aces.
+If the initial raiser is opening from late position or is an active raiser and opening from middle position, you can profitably re-shove suited aces.
 Make sure you have decent fold equity though.

 A suited ace will also work well in a limped pot.
 They can be a good hand to bluff catch top pair out of position or semi bluff flush or straight draws with.
 Consider a limped pot and having the nut flush draw.
 You have great equity to check raise or bet/shove with.
 An overcard and 9 outs to a flush means you are likely to be a coin flip if called.
 This makes suited aces one of the better hands to play in tournament poker.
 You can see how a tournament expert plays by becoming a training video member.
 If you read out latest poker review and register through us, you can get 75% off.

 Many of the players I coach and mentor were never fans of suited aces, unless they had a big kicker.
 They often thought it was a leak to play them.
 Whilst beginners will make mistakes and bet too much or get stubborn with top pair, a confident, capable player can get away from tricky spots.
 A good player will also find great spots to make money with these hands.